AngelTurks/reading-notes/README.md

 ### Growth Mindset means that if you believe in yourself and work hard you will accomplish anything you want to.

-#### Three reminders that keep me in a growth midset are : never give up, be patient, and learn your mistakes.
+#### Three reminders that keep me in a growth mindset are: never give up, be patient, and learn your mistakes.

 [github](https://github.com/angellcakee)